General Threading Rules

 ModalityState) for the call, i.e., the stack of modal dialogs under which the call is allowed to execute:

-- The operation will be executed after all modal dialogs are closed.
-If any of the open (unrelated) project displays a per-project modal dialog, the action will be performed after the dialog is closed.
+The operation will be executed after all modal dialogs are closed.
+If any of the open (unrelated) projects displays a per-project modal dialog, the action will be performed after the dialog is closed.

 If a UI thread activity needs to access file-based index (e.g., it's doing any project-wide PSI analysis, resolves references, etc.), please use